30stomercury/Automatic-Speech-Recognition/README.md

 # A TensorFlow Implementation of [Listen Attention and Spell](https://arxiv.org/abs/1508.01211)

 This is a tensorflow implementation of end-to-end ASR.
 Though there are several fantastic github repos in tensorflow, I tried to implemented it **without using `tf.contrib.seq2seq` API**.
-In addition, the performance on LibriSpeech dev/test datasets are evaluated with.
+In addition, the performance on LibriSpeech dev/test datasets is presented.

 ## Overview